jxsparrou/piebackup/README.md

 └── size()

 BackupItem - object that represents the item to be backed up.
 Might contain some metadata about the item, such as its name, size, and last modified date; but I am undecided on how to approach this.

+note for me: run uv sync on the other computer to update the venv virt environment